docker/docs/single-sign-on/faqs.md

 ### Will there be IdP initiated logins?
 Does Docker plan to support SSO logins outside of Hub and Desktop?

-We currently do have any plans to enable IdP initiated logins.
+We currently do not have any plans to enable IdP initiated logins.

 ### Build agents - For customers using SSO, do they need to create a bot account to fill a seat within the dockerorg?